COMPOSITION TECHNIQUES - 5

-We have used the 'punching' technique here to adapt the '&' symbol to the shape of a square tile which makes it easier to organize as a repeat pattern.
+We have used the 'punching' technique here to adapt the '&' symbol to the shape of a square tile which makes it easier to manage as an element in a design.

 An Asymmetrical Arrangement